 You remind me of...Carlo, 20 years ago.
 A bloodstained corpse in front of me....

 Ruler of the southern part of Serdio, which broke from Basil to become Imperial Sandora following the death (read: murder) of Albert's father Carlo.
 Doel claims to be fighting to create a world where all creatures may live in peace - by any means necessary.
 However, for the past few years, he's been content to operate under the truce between Basil and Sandora without actively pursuing his goals... up until he discovered the power of dragons, with Lloyd's help, of course.
-Doel is the primary antagonist of Chapter One, and is revealed to be in possession of the Purple Dragon Orb.
+Doel is the primary antagonist of Chapter One, and is revealed to have the Purple Dragoon Spirit.
 Late in the game, an apparition known as "Dark Doel" appears to test Albert's virtue.

 Emperor Scientist: A patron of the sciences, he's had a good portion of his castle converted into a testing facility for magic.
 After his death, the scientists are allowed to continue their work with the entire castle as a laboratory.